alhajee/ckan/doc/maintaining/installing/install-from-package.rst

 .. include:: /_substitutions.rst

 ============================
-Installing CKAN from package
+Installing FMLD from package
 ============================

-This section describes how to install CKAN from package.
-This is the quickest and easiest way to install CKAN, but it requires **Ubuntu 20.04 or 22.04 64-bit**.
-If you're not using any of these Ubuntu versions, or if you're installing CKAN for development, you should follow :doc:`install-from-source` instead.
+This section describes how to install FMLD from package.
+This is the quickest and easiest way to install FMLD, but it requires **Ubuntu 20.04 or 22.04 64-bit**.
+If you're not using any of these Ubuntu versions, or if you're installing FMLD for development, you should follow :doc:`install-from-source` instead.

-At the end of the installation process you will end up with two running web applications, CKAN itself and the DataPusher, a separate service for automatically importing data to CKAN's :doc:`/maintaining/datastore`.
+At the end of the installation process you will end up with two running web applications, FMLD itself and the DataPusher, a separate service for automatically importing data to FMLD's :doc:`/maintaining/datastore`.
 Additionally, there will be a process running the worker for running :doc:`/maintaining/background-tasks`.
 All these processes will be managed by `Supervisor <https://supervisord.org/>`_.

 For Python 3 installations, the minimum Python version required is 3.9.